These are the guidelines for writing articles for ATMac. If you are writing a guest article this should give you an idea of where to start:

 - If in doubt, check with me.

-- Each article needs an icon - this is displayed on the front page, in the archive pages, and in the top-left of the article itself.
-If you look at the front page you'll get a good idea of what these usually look like.
+- Each article needs a feature image – this is displayed on the front page and at the top of the article itself and must be at least 672 pixels wide and 372 pixels high.
+If you look at the front page you’ll get a good idea of what these usually look like.

 - If you are writing about a specific gadget, person, or something else that can be captured in a picture then try to get a clear close-up photo of just that gadget/person/etc. with as little stuff in the background as possible.

-- If you are writing more generally, we have generic icons for iPhone/iPod Touch, iPad, OS X, Apple, Accessibility, and a bunch of other things.
+- If you are writing more generally, we have generic images for iPhone/iPod Touch, iPad, OS X, Apple, Accessibility, and a bunch of other things that can be used.

-- Aside from the icon, each article should have at least 1-2 other "inserts".
+- Aside from the feature image, each article should have at least 1-2 other “inserts”.
 These are usually screenshots or photographs, but videos or audio (MP3) is also great.
 How-to articles may need lots more images, use your judgement here.

 - All images, video, audio, or any other inserts etc. must also be legal for ATMac to use.